 Can I get a refund on my Machu Picchu Entrance ticket or Inca trail permit?

-The government has announced that if you cannot get into Machu Picchu on your proposed date of travel due to it being closed, you can use your entrance for up to 1 month after travel resumes.
-Alternatively, your tour provider can apply for and obtain a refund on your behalf.
-This is currently taking several weeks to process but seems to be working for trips that have been cancelled in the month of January 2023.
+The government has announced that if you cannot get into Machu Picchu on your proposed date of travel due to it being closed, you can use your entrance for up to 1 month after travel had resumed, which was on the 15th of Feruary.
+Alternatively, your tour provider can apply for a refund on your behalf.
+This is currently taking several weeks to process but seems to be working for trips that were cancelled in January 2023.

 Is it safe to travel to Peru at the moment?

-Northern Peru, the Peruvian coast, Arequipa, Colca Canyon, Cusco, Sacred Valley, and jungle lodges are all open and operating normally and well planned travel should be safe.
+Northern Peru, the Peruvian coast, Arequipa, Colca Canyon, Cusco, Machu Picchu, Sacred Valley, and jungle lodges are all open and operating normally and well planned travel should be safe.

 Is there anywhere I shouldn’t travel in Peru right now?

-There are currently protests continuing in Juliaca and Ayacucho and we do not recommend traveling to either place, regardless of your plan or knowledge of the area.
-The train from Cusco to Puno is also currently not running, andf neither is the train to Machu Picchu.
+There are currently protests continuing in Juliaca and we do not recommend travel there, regardless of your plan or knowledge of the area.
+The train from Cusco to Puno is also currently not running.

 We highly recommend traveling with a responsible and knowledgeable guide, in order to help you navigate potentially complicated situations.
 While the current situation demands a little more flexibility in planning, you will be safe if you choose to visit any of the above cities.